newfound-materials/aqueous-solubility-data/README.md

 Experimental aqueous solubility data for several hundred inorganic compounds.
 Data has been adapted from various references and presented for use in materials informatics.

+Note that all solubilities are presented in units of **grams of solute per 100g H2O**.

 ```
 Disclaimer: The data is provided as is and should be used for educational purposes
 only.
 No guarantees are provided for the accuracy of the data.